naishagarwal/hackmit-2024-college-counselor/README.md

 ## Authors

 This project was built by Naisha Agarwal, Selina Song, Carlos Pinto, and Simon Storf.
-Check out our [GitHub repository](https://github.com/naishagarwal/hackmit-2024-college-counselor.git) for more details and contributions.

 ---